2. MPSD HPC system#

 The srun command starts the execution of our (MPI) tasks.
 We use the hostname command above and can see that we have 4 of these commands run on each node.

-In Slurm, jobs default to the public partition, but specifying -p followed by a partition name directs them to a different partition.
+Jobs default to the public partition, but specifying -p followed by a partition name directs them to a different partition.

 user@mpsd-hpc-login1:~$ salloc --mem=1000 -p bigmem --cpus-per-task=12